As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 - Features: 15-Inch Depth Search, Bi-Axial Search Coil, Trigger Actuated Target Pinpointing, Waterproof

-Teknetics has given the world one of the best metal detectors that money can buy.
+Teknetics has given the world one of the best detectors that money can buy with the T2.
 One would assume that it would cost far more than others we've referenced.
 In reality, it is actually somewhat cheaper.
-This particular metal detector is able to search for an incredible 15 inches in depth, which is within the industry best.
+This particular unit is able to search for an incredible 15 inches in depth, which is within the industry best.

 The open frame bi-axial coil is 100% waterproof, allowing you to take it pretty much anywhere.
 The best thing about this metal detector is that it has top tier target separation capability detection.
 This allows it to detect targets at major depths.